Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you!

 "*" indicates required fields

-So let’s talk genealogy.
-Those researching African-American ancestors often face a brick wall at slavery.
-These keys are a way to give yourself yourself the best possible chance to find your family:
+Those researching African American ancestors often face a brick wall at slavery.
+Here are a few tips to give yourself the best chance to trace your family’s history:

 These include talking to relatives and searching censuses, vital records and newspapers.
 You may find that some records are segregated, such as a “colored” marriage register.